 Colorado Curb Appeal: Do’s and Don’ts of Fencing for a Fast Sale

+Curb appeal is essential to help sell your home and maximize your investment.
 If you’re in the process of selling your home, you’ve probably thought a lot about what’s wrong with your property, what’s right with it, and what you can do in the meantime to boost its curb appeal and get it sold quickly for a return on investment.
-With everything going through your mind, you might be surprised to learn that the fence (or lack there of) surrounding your property or yard can make or break your sale.
+With everything going through your mind, you might be surprised to learn that the fence (or lack thereof) surrounding your property or yard can make or break your sale.
 After a proper appraisal, you’ll get a better sense of how you should move forward.
 But, in the meantime, here are some good tips to get you started, and to get you on the right track for a successful sale!

 Do: Use good, strategically places materials.